 Please refer to the return to campus page for more information on these delivery modes and students who can enrol in each mode based on their location.

-This subject builds on the principles of immunology acquired by students in the pre-requisite subject MIIM30002, and provides a more detailed study of specific aspects of immunology.
-These include clinical and emerging areas in immunology such as: immune mechanisms that protect against pathogens and the implications for vaccine development and global health; immune system control and the diseases that may arise when that control is compromised (e.g. autoimmune diseases and allergies); applications of immunology in tissue transplantation; and immunotherapies to treat diseases of the immune system and cancers.
+This subject builds on the principles of immunology acquired by students in the pre-requisite subject MIIM30002 and provides a more detailed study of specific aspects of immunology.
+These include clinical and emerging areas in immunology such as: immune mechanisms that protect against pathogens and the implications for vaccine development and global health; immune system control and the diseases that may arise when that control is compromised; applications of immunology in organ transplantation; and immunotherapies to treat diseases of the immune system and cancers.

 This subject is delivered by specialist research-based and clinical immunologists, who are experts in these areas of immunology.
 They will discuss the experimental basis of our knowledge of immunology, how laboratory-based research has been translated into clinical practice, and future directions for immunology research and clinical application.

-Upon completion of the subject students should be able to understand and discuss:
+Upon completion of the subject students should be able to:

-- L04 - the immunological challenges of tissue transplantation and how they are addressed; and
+- explain the immunological challenges of organ transplantation and how they are addressed;

 On completion of this subject, students should have developed the following generic skills

 - the ability to interpret scientific literature and interpret data from electronic databases.